badre2911/agonlight2-projetcs/README.md

 ### keytest
 Allow testing keyboard key from UART1.
+You have to connect UART1 to serial with USB-TTL 3.3v on PC and use terminal (teraterm or other).
-Put a file on /bin directory
+or connect keyboard with for example uterm-s or other Put a file on /bin directory
 Command line: `keytest`
 Press CTRL+C for quit.